SEND Local Offer

 HOW DO I RAISE CONCERNS IF I NEED TO?

 - Talk to us – contact your child’s class teacher about your concerns initially.
-If you feel that you would like to speak to a senior member of staff, ask to arrange an appointment with the SENCo (Special Educational Needs Co-ordinator: Mrs Brettel) Appointments can be arranged in person, by phone or by email.
-Please see the school contact details at the top of this report.
+If you feel that you would like to speak to a senior member of staff, ask to arrange an appointment with the SENDCo (Special Educational Needs Coordinator: Mrs Turner) Appointments can be arranged in person, by phone or by email.
+Please see the school contact details at the end of this report.

 HOW WILL THE SCHOOL SUPPORT MY CHILD?